willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 comments: true
 ---

-[Staticman](https://staticman.net) is a small web service that handles the POST requests from your forms, runs various forms of validation and manipulation and pushes the result to your repository as data files.
+[Staticman](https://staticman.net) is a small web service that handles a POST request from your comment form, runs various validations and pushes the resulting comment file to your repository.

 Configure and deploy an instance of [Staticman](https://staticman.net) at [Heroku](https://heroku.com).